Route orders to the right bridge.

 Condition sets for large lists

 Need to match against 70,000 ZIP codes?
 Condition sets store large value lists efficiently.
-Use "in_set" and "not_in_set" operators to check membership without bloating your rules.
+Use "in_set" and "not_in_set" for instant membership checks.

 Priority-based evaluation

 Dispatchers run in priority order (0-1000).
 Higher priority evaluates first.
-When a dispatcher matches, the order is assigned — lower-priority dispatchers become fallbacks.
+When a dispatcher matches, lower-priority dispatchers become fallbacks.

 Four trigger types